ion-channel/anion/lib/teams/docs.md

         - description: email of the user
       - role
         - type: string
         - description: access rights the user will have.
 Should be one of 'member', 'admin', or 'sys_admin'.
-System admins can see all of the teams in the system.
+System admins can see all the teams in the system.
 Admins only have access to the teams they are an admin of.
-They can see all of the members of a team, and can add or remove team members.
+They can see all the members of a team, and can add or remove team members.
 Members can only see themselves in a team and cannot perform any actions that an administrator would be able to.
     - returns: Promise
       - data: `TeamUser`
       - example: [test file](./teams.test.js#L501)